 Performance of systematic literature review & interaction with the regulatory authorities

 Literature review to obtain scientific support and justification for the proposed preclinical program towards discussion with the regulatory authorities.

 Provide assistance for preclinical CRO selection

-Usually the main parameters used for selection of preclinical CRO are GLP accreditation, short timeline and competitive price.
-However, one should be aware that other important parameters such as quality of reporting, communication and scientific support must be considered as well.
+Usually, the main parameters used for the selection of preclinical CRO are GLP accreditation, short timeline, and competitive price.
+However, one should be aware that other important parameters such as quality of reporting, communication, and scientific support must be considered as well.
 Compliance with GLP reflects only the standard of working practices and facilities and not on the quality of the report or the scientific data interpretation, which impact later acceptance by the regulator.